Savor these innovative keto-kosher Passover desserts that bring modern twists to traditional Seder sweets without breaking your diet.

 This innovative take on the apple-and-wine mixture transforms the beloved Seder staple into elegant, bite-sized treats that maintain ketosis while honoring tradition.

-These truffles showcase keto ingredients like almond flour, sugar-free maple syrup, and crushed walnuts.
+These truffles feature keto ingredients such as almond flour, sugar-free maple syrup, and crushed walnuts.
 Coconut oil binds the mixture, while a touch of cinnamon and sugar-free red wine preserve authentic charoset flavors.

 Different charoset variations inspire unique truffle combinations.
 Sephardic-style truffles feature dates and pistachios, while Ashkenazi versions embrace tart apples and pecans.